US STOCKS-Wall St dips, but hopes grow for central bank actions

 "If we don't see something out of the ECB, that will really increase volatility," Nolte said.

-FXCM Inc plummeted 87 percent to $1.58 on volume of 54.3 million shares, its most active day ever and the most active name on the New York Stock Exchange.
+FXCM Inc plummeted 87 percent to $1.65 on its heaviest-ever volume, the most active name on the New York Stock Exchange.
 The retail foreign exchange broker on Friday said it would get a $300 million loan from Leucadia National Corp to keep operating after losing millions from a recent surge of the Swiss franc.
 Late Monday, FXCM provided details on the terms of the loan.

-The S&P 500 was posting 44 new 52-week highs and 16 new lows; the Nasdaq Composite was recording 51 new highs and 80 new lows.
+The S&P 500 was posting 43 new 52-week highs and 12 new lows; the Nasdaq Composite was recording 47 new highs and 43 lows.
 (Editing by Chizu Nomiyama and Nick Zieminski)

 * Dow -0.28 pct, S&P -0.10 pct, Nasdaq +0.02 pct (Updates to afternoon)